-The Kentucky General Assembly made significant changes in the 2013 session to address the nearly \$40 billion in unfunded liabilities in the state's pension system and created a hybrid pension plan for new employees that is more reflective of the private sector.
+The Kentucky General Assembly made significant changes in the 2013 session to address more than \$36 billion in unfunded liabilities in the state's pension system and created a hybrid pension plan for new employees that is more reflective of the private sector.
 The reforms did not address any of the management or investment practices of any of Kentucky's public employee pension systems.
 Major work remains before policymakers and taxpayers can rest assured the problem is addressed.

 In addition, the Kentucky Teachers' Retirement System was not included in the 2013 reforms that applied to retirement systems covering state and local employees, and it also has significant unfunded liabilities.
-The 2014 financial statements for KTRS (released in December 2014) indicated the system had a funding level of 53.6% as of June 30, 2014, with \$14.01 billion in unfunded liabilities.
-A key reason for this underfunding is the fact that actual employer contributions to KTRS in recent years have been significantly less than the full amount required to meet the system's financial obligations, with only 68% of the required employer contribution made in 2014.
-Simply put, KTRS will eventually run out of money and be unable to pay benefits promised to teachers unless the state starts to make the full employer contribution to the system.
+The 2015 financial statements for KTRS (released in December 2015) indicated the system had a funding level of 55.3% as of June 30, 2015, with \$13.9 billion in unfunded liabilities.
+A key reason for this underfunding is the fact that actual employer contributions to KTRS in recent years have been significantly less than the full amount required to meet the system's financial obligations, with only 61% of the required employer contribution made in 2015.